-Type of Development Amount of Development Required Annual requirement

-Dwellings (net additional) 5,520 276

-C2 use (Institutional / Care home bed spaces) 487 bed spaces Not applicable

-Employment Land 29 hectares Not applicable

-Comparison Retailing Zero Not applicable
+Type of Development Amount of Development Required Annual requirement Dwellings (net additional) 5,520 276 (minimum) C2 use (Institutional / Care home bed spaces) 487 bed spaces Not applicable Employment Land 29 hectares Not applicable Comparison Retailing Zero Not applicable

 - 6.4 Housing provision will be made for 5,520 dwellings (net) which includes market housing and affordable housing provision.
 A separate provision for 487 C2 (e.g. care homes / nursing homes bed spaces) will also be made.
 This level of housing is considered appropriate by Wyre Forest District Council in order to meet the challenges posed by the need for economic regeneration of the District and the provision of an improved level of affordable housing without undermining the local housing market.
 Key objectives of the Development Strategy include making provision for: - a.
 The right amount of land and type of employment uses at readily accessible locations in which business will thrive and be resilient to current and future challenges; - Sufficient housing provision that enables the labour force to live locally and contributes to achieving the right mix of housing types so that the wide range of housing needs can be met; - c.
 Whilst the current quantum of available retail provision is considered to be broadly correct it will be necessary to ensure that the retail offer is appropriate to the future requirements of the District.
 Therefore, whilst it is not anticipated that there will be a need for any additional large scale provision, it may be appropriate for the offer to evolve in order to meet future requirements.
-Where additional requirements are anticipated to be required to support housing allocations these will be detailed by the specific site allocation policies in Part C of this document. - d.
-Infrastructure that supports communities which are housing the labour force and facilitates the movement of people to their employment, education and other services through the alignment of the phasing of development and supporting infrastructure, including green infrastructure.
+Where additional requirements are anticipated to be required to support

-Section 110, Localism Act (2011) relating to unmet need.
+6 Section 110, Localism Act (2011) relating to unmet need.